avizmarlon/hello-world/README.md

 I'm shy, introvert, but if the right person is with me, I become more comfortable and express myself more freely, I even talk a lot.

-I can be stubborn when trying to understand something, which means I may ask a lot of "why" and "how" and some people gey annoyed by that.
+I can be stubborn when trying to understand something, which means I may ask a lot of "why" and "how" and some people get annoyed by that.

 I hope to one day be part of a team in a big company that delivers helpful digital services to millions of people or create my own company or service.